luis-huacho/proyecto-segmentacion-autoetiquetado/README.md

 ### Download Checkpoints

-1) First, we need to download the model checkpoint of SDM2.
+1) First, we need to download the model weight file to the `./checkpoint` folder.
 All the model checkpoints can be downloaded by running:

 ```bash
 cd checkpoints
 ./download_ckpts.sh
 ```

-The model in SDM is - [sam2_hiera_large.pt](https://dl.fbaipublicfiles.com/segment_anything_2/072824/sam2_hiera_large.pt)
+The model in SDM is - [sam2_hiera_large.pt](https://dl.fbaipublicfiles.com/segment_anything_2/072824/sam2_hiera_large.pt), you can also download this only.

 2) The OpenCLIP can be utilized with `open_clip.create_model_and_transforms`,  and the model name and corresponding pretrained keys are compatible with the outputs of open_clip.list_pretrained().